Our Approach, Our Philosophy, or Our Vision. You can call it what you want but it’s about what drives us as well as what’s unique about our process.

 Born while his folks lived in a house trailer near Gun Lake, MI.
 His folks didn’t have a lot of records around the house but his dad would sing little bits and pieces of songs.
 Many years later Ed discovered those songs were by Hank Williams.
 Ed took some piano lessons, played trombone for a little over a year.
 He was invited to be the singer of a band around 8th grade and at this time decided to start playing bass.
 He ordered it from Allied-Radio Shack and they mailed it to him.
 They didn’t check to see how old he was, which was fine with Ed.
 When he told his parents that a package would be arriving for him (the bass and amp) they thought he was joking.
 Then it showed up.

-We look forward to talk with you about roots and where you want to go.
+We look forward to talking with you about roots and where you want to go.

 Ed Englerth has played music with; Ray White(Frank Zappa & Zappa Plays Zappa), Kenny Meeks (Sixpence None The Richer), Joe English(Paul McCartney & Wings), Robin Robbins (Bob Seger), John Lawry (Petra), Jan Krist, Jim Cole, Aracely, Jim Earp, Scott Roley, Dave Perkins (Chagall Guevara), Donny Hartman (Frost), Xalt, Armada, Linear Action Band, Aslan, Harvey Jet (Black Oak Arkansas) , and Earthen Vessel.